Thinkwise/docs/docs/sf/work.md

 Development teams can leverage *Work* to describe, plan and keep track of development activities.

-Work describes what changes to a model need to be done, be it new parts of a model, updates to a model or removing unused parts of the model.
+A work item describes what changes to a model need to be done, be it new parts of a model, updates to a model or removing unused parts of the model.
 Additionaly, work can be used to describe other development activities such as testing and deployment.

 ### Links

 [Requirements](requirements) generally lead to work.
 When a requirement is not yet implemented, work can be used to describe how the requirement will be implemented.
 When a requirement is changed, work can be used to describe the required changes in a model.

-When work is linked to a requirement, it will be placed at the same [business process](business_processes), [feature](features) and [iteration](iterations) of this requirement by default.
+When a work item is linked to a requirement, it will be placed at the same [business process](business_processes), [feature](features) and [iteration](iterations) of this requirement by default.
 Moving the requirement to a different business process, feature or iteration will also update the linked work.

-Work can be explicitly assigned to a _different_ business process, feature or iteration than the requirement.
+A work item can be explicitly assigned to a _different_ business process, feature or iteration than the requirement.
 This exception will remain intact even when the requirement is moved to a different business process, feature or iteration.
+When a work item has a different assignment, the value will be highlighted.
+Tasks are available to restore the *business process*, *feature* or *iteration* of the work item to match the requirement.

 > TODO: Image of conditional layout applied on work

 ### Work status

-To keep track of the implementation progress, work has a *Work status*.
-A task can be used to update the status of work.
+To keep track of the implementation progress, each work item has a *Work status*.
+A task can be used to update the status of a work item.

-The values for work status can be configured freely in the Software Factory.
+The values for work status can be configured freely in the *Advanced menu* under *Master data* - *Specification*.
 An order number can be specified which decides the ordering of the various statusses in the combobox when changing the status.

 Additionaly, a *Progress* value can be defined for each status.
-This value will be used when determining the average progress of all work items to requirement, business process, feature or iteration.
+This value will be used when determining the average progress of all work items linked to a requirement, business process, feature or iteration.
 Work having a status with no progress value will be excluded from this calculation.

 One default status is required and can be set using the corresponding task.